chrisantonellis/baemo/docs/api.md

   ```
 <a name="connections.get"></a>
 * #### Connections.get(name=None, collection=None)
   Returns PyMongo connection `name` from the cache and resolves reference to a PyMongo collection using string `collection`.
+If key `name` is not set in cache `ConnectionNotSet` is raised.
   ```python
   users_collection = Connections.get("app", "users")
   users_collection.find_one(...)
   ```
   If `collection` is `None` the MongoDB connection is returned directly.
   ```python
   app_database = Connections.get("app")
   ```